m4lvin/lean4-nbe/ReadMe.md

 - Normalization-By-Eval for Godel's system T (Slides 62-70)

-# Build instructions for Verso-textbook
+# Build and view Verso-textbook

+## Using the Makefile

+Run `make show`.
+If everything works this will build and open the textbook in your browser.

+## Step by step

 To build the Verso-textbook documenting the code:

 1. Run `lake exe cache get`:

-    This makes it so mathlib is quick to build
+    This makes it so mathlib is quick to build.

 2. Run `lake build`:

-    This builds the `.lake` directory.
+    This builds the code.

-3. Copy the code from `_in/textbook/DemoTextbook.lean` and paste it all into `.lake/packages/verso/examples/textbook/DemoTextbook.lean`:

-    This is an ugly work-around I did, since I didn't know how to deal with git-submodules (verso is a submodule of my git-repo) and because the .lake directory is git-ignored.
-Because of both of these things, I did the easiest workaround for myself: I manually copied the code from  `.lake/packages/verso/examples/textbook/DemoTextbook.lean` and put it in the unused `_in/textbook/DemoTextbook.lean` so git could keep track of my verso-code.
-When you build verso in the `lake build` step, it is going to have the example code from the verso-repo.
-So in this step you are manually replacing the example-code with the verso-code I have written.

-4. Run `lake exe demotextbook --output _out/examples/demotextbook`:
+3. Run `lake exe textbook`

+    This write the textbook version into the `_out` directory.

-    This will take the verso code from `.lake/packages/verso/examples/textbook/DemoTextbook.lean`, build the textbook from it, and put everything in the `_out` directory.
+    This will take the verso code from `Lean4Nbe/Textbook.lean`, build the textbook from it and put the result in the `_out` directory.

-5. Run `python3 -m http.server 8880 --directory _out/examples/demotextbook/html-single &`:
+4. Run `python3 -m http.server 8880 --directory _out/html-single`:

     This creates a local server where you can read the textbook that was built.

 6. View the textbook in your browser with `http://localhost:8880/`